matej-outly/rug/rug_builder/doc/index_builder.md

 - `thumbnails_tiles` (boolean) - Whether to use tile resizer to scale rendered items.
 This option is valid only for `:thumbnails` layout.
 - `thumbnails_crop` (integer) - Crop thumbnails to fixed height.
 This option is valid only for `:thumbnails` layout.
 - `table_format` - Format of rendered table.
 Possible values are `:table` (default, standard `table` HTML markup) and `:div` (rendered with `div` HTML markup).
 This option is valid only for `:table` layout.
+- `partial` (boolean) - Render onlt partial HTML (see chapter below).

+As objects can be passed ActiveRecord::Relation, Array or single ActiveRecord::Base object (automaticaly converted to array).

 ## Modal actions